PyConTH/www/site/pages/talks.rst

-Attack of Pythons : Gotchas and Landmines in Python
+Attack of Pythons: Gotchas and Landmines in Python
 ===================================================